ApexTier/MCPackage/MCPackage/README.md

 * Run the package.bat located in MCPackage/package.bat

 ## Proguard
-Proguard can be enabe by editing the package.bat
+Proguard obfuscation can be enabled by editing the package.bat

     set obfuscate=true
 You also need to have the following files in the respective paths